Enjoy your local nature reserve

 Normally when I write these, I stumble upon something intriguing, take some pictures, go researching and write something up.
 It’s not much, but it’s honest work.

 Enjoy the reserve and nature at its very best 10am-5pm.
-Round off your visit with delicious homemade cream teas, cakes and refreshments served 2pm-5pm in the Study Centre and Oak Grove.
+Round off your visit with delicious homemade cream teas, cakes and refreshments served 2pm-5pm in the Study Centre and Oak Grove at our last Cream Tea Sunday for the season.
 Entry is free, donations welcome.

 Read more